A Complete Guide to Google Search Console

-A query is the search phrase or keywords for which your site link appeared on an SERP.
-The default view shows up to top 1000 individual queries made within last three months.
-However, you can filter and compare query dimensions in the following three parameters for top 1000 searches.
+A query is the search phrase or keywords for which your site link appeared on a SERP.
+The default view shows up to the top 1000 individual queries made within the last three months.
+However, you can filter and compare query dimensions in the following three parameters for the top 1000 searches.

 - Query Containing

 The page dimension shows up to the top 1000 URLs for all metrics.
 You can set, filter, and compare page dimensions in the following three parameters.

 - URL Not Containing (a certain keyword)

 - URL is Exactly (as a certain keyword)

 Country dimension refers to almost all countries where links to your site had clicks and/or impressions.
 You can filter and compare the country view like other dimensions.

 This dimension refers to the following three types of devices by which your site got clicks and/or impressions.